ricketytoc/tp/docs/DeveloperGuide.md

 FILE_NAME in the `export` command.
 This enhancement will prevent the use of empty strings in FILE_NAME, thereby reducing the chances of bugs and ensuring a more consistent experience across different operating systems.

-### 2. Allow the use of s/o in name field
+### 2. Allow the use of prefixes in name field

-The current implementation of EmployeeManager designates `s/` as a prefix for salary.
+The current implementation of EmployeeManager triggers errors when prefixes are used in names.
+For example, `s/` is designated as a prefix for salary.
 As a result, when the name field includes `s/o`, it triggers several errors such as those related to multiple prefixes or salary constraints.

 ![PlannedEnhancementSOError](images/PlannedEnhancementSOError.png)